 - to understand from a task-based perspective the theoretical and practical issues of communicative language teaching for all skill areas

 - to demonstrate competence in a language other than English or Spanish, for the purpose of research

-Graduates of this program will be well prepared to pursue a Ph.D. in Spanish or other related fields, such as Latin American Studies, to apply to a professional school, or to seek a teaching position at the primary, secondary, and post-secondary levels.
+Graduates of this program will be well prepared to pursue a Ph.D. in Hispanic Studies or other related fields, such as Latin American Studies, to apply to a professional school, or to seek a teaching position at the primary, secondary, and post-secondary levels.
 The combined degree will allow promising and talented undergraduates to move quickly through the M.A. degree and to apply a portion of their undergraduate funding (up to 12 hours) toward the Masters degree.

 Our tradition: Eloquentia perfecta

 Jesuit education is steeped in a tradition that reaches back five centuries, to the flourishing of Renaissance humanism in sixteenth-century Europe.
 The humanists immersed themselves in the study of language, rhetoric, grammar and literature, with the aim of achieving eloquentia perfecta.
 Their ability to speak and write well would reflect their values as good citizens who stood to uphold the common good.